Center for Student Progress

 For more information, visit the Office of College Access and Transition.

 Mathematics Assistance Center

 The Mathematics Assistance Center (MAC) is an academic support service integrated within the Department of Mathematics and Statistics.
-Its mission is to offer YSU students assistance in the strengthening of their fundamental mathematical skills necessary for success in the study of mathematics and statistics.
+Its mission is to offer YSU students a comfortable supportive environment to facilitate the strengthening of their fundamental mathematical skills.
+Through collaboration with the campus community, the MAC strives to continually expand tutoring and support services to meet the needs of students and enhance their overall learning experience.
 This mission is accomplished through services provided such as peer tutoring and the provision of resource materials for independent study.